 A Sense of Understanding

 When fans are watching a match, both sides are anxious as no one knows the outcome.
 As this world cup tournament has proven, football can at times be pretty unpredictable.
 While going through this mental torment, fans get to bond over their shared passion and will even empathize with the losing side.
 Of course the opposite is true.
 Hooligan fanatics will taunt the losing side to the point of tears.
+They will sometimes try to ease the anxiety with a vaporizer, especially the revenger x kit by Vaporesso.

 Those in the Diaspora get Together